kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Here's the breakdown of the code you just added:

-1. You create the `layoutGuide` and use `addLayoutGuide(_:)` to add it to the cell's `contentView`.
+1. Create the `layoutGuide` and use `addLayoutGuide(_:)` to add it to the cell's `contentView`.
-2. You pin the top of the layout guide to the top of the `nameLabel`.
+2. Pin the top of the layout guide to the top of the `nameLabel`.
-3. You pin the bottom of the layout guide to the bottom of the `locationNameLabel`.
+3. Pin the bottom of the layout guide to the bottom of the `locationNameLabel`.
-4. You add a constraint to center the layout guide vertically within the `contentView`.
+4. Add a constraint to center the layout guide vertically within the `contentView`.
-5. You activate the constraints.
+5. Activate the constraints.

 >**Note**: Using the `activateConstraints(_:)` method on UIView is the recommended way of adding constraints in iOS 8 onwards, as opposed to the old way of using `addConstraints(_:)`.